 There is one exception, though: Crabs of Destiny.
 It has a reason to exist in the game, and a pretty funny one to be fair.
 But technically it’s not a puzzle, but a gamble.
 So it depends on your luck whether you’ll enjoy this sequence, or it will suck all the living energy out of your soul.

 Previously, I’ve compared the plot of Atlantis: The Lost Tales with a B-movie.
 It pretty much sums up an overall impression of this game.
 Like an exploitation film, this game tries to fit in a specific trend and exploit the hell out of it.
 That trend is New Age, which achieved a new spike in popularity during the ’90s.
 An eclectic mishmash of cultural stereotypes (Atlantis, Easter Island, Stonehenge), spiritual motives throughout the story, purely New Age aesthetics (some sequences look like a Scientologist’s fever dreams, and the music is quite self-explanatory).
 Hell, the protagonist’s name is Seth, remember?

 As with the most New Age’ art’, it is all about trying to build a breathtaking form, filling it with a substance so vague that it is almost non-existent.
 Like homeopathy.
-But the game’s narrative and presentational coherence saves the day, redeeming Atlantis: The Lost Tales from the bottomless pit of spirituality, and leaving the player a solid chance to enjoy the game at least in the form a fun B-movie can be enjoyed.
+But the game’s narrative and presentational coherence saves the day, redeeming Atlantis: The Lost Tales from the bottomless pit of spirituality, and leaving the player a solid chance to enjoy the game (at least in the form of fun B-movie).